 Break free from convention and find out about the world of edible perennials.
 It’s bigger than herbs, fruits and the odd vegetable.
 Some have been forgotten and are hiding in plain sight in many people’s ornamental garden.

 Those of us with green thumbs & limited gardening space are all too common.
-This workshop will instruct participants on how to crate a productive garden using containers in limited spaces.
+This workshop will instruct participants on how to create a productive garden using containers in limited spaces.
 The applications are useful for those with backyards, a balcony, and everything in between.

 If you would like to: